Aleph-Alpha-Research/hat-splitter/bindings/python/DOCS.md

 # hat-splitter

 The `hat-splitter` package implements the HAT splitting rule.

-This crate is a work in progress.
-More information and documentation will follow.
+If you don't know what that is, you probably won't find this package useful.

 ## Installation